What is Marine or Ocean Pollution?

 Trash Debris in the Ocean

-The majority of the trash that enters the ocean is the plastics.
-Grocery bags, drinking straws, containers for food, perfumes, medicines, and water bottles made of plastic will stay in the atmosphere for millions of years.
+The major source of marine pollution is the plastic pollution.
+Grocery bags, plastic bags, drinking straws, containers for food, perfumes, medicines, and water bottles made of plastic will stay in the atmosphere for millions of years.
 According to research, almost 8 million metric tons of plastic will not biodegrade for the next 400 years.
-Instead, they will remain in the environment polluting the beaches, entangling and killing marine life, and suffocating different species of sea animals.
+Instead, they will remain in the environment polluting the beaches, entangling and affecting marine organisms.

 It is estimated that almost 80% of the plastic litter in the ocean are from the land carried to the sea through sewers, drains or via natural calamities.
 Turtles consume plastics that look like a jellyfish when submerged in water.
 They have a system in their body which can prevent any slippery food to escape.
 When plastic enters the throat of the turtles, it will block the passage resulting in either infection or starvation.